MC-JSON/JavaScript-Game/README.md

 ### Description:

 #### Blackjack game built using JavaScript, HTML and CSS.
 Users will be able to interact to play their own Blackjack hands.
 The MVP for this project will be to create a fully interactive Blackjack game where the user will either stand, achieve BlackJack or bust.
-There is also a running 'bank' counter to keep track of players overall stance over time.
+There is also a running 'bank' counter to keep track of players stance over time.

 ---